shineware/PyKOMORAN/python/README.md

 * To use PyKomoran, the following requirements must be installed
   * Java 8+ JDK Environment
+    * We recommend you use OracleJDK / OpenJDK.
   * Python 3.4+
     * We recommend you use Python 3.4 or higher.
   * [Py4J](https://www.py4j.org/install.html), 0.10 (or higher)